ShashaAde/Domain-Network-Project/README.md

   realm join -U Administrator portfolio.local

-   - Ran into the same problem that happened with the Ubuntu desktop, where it said I didn't have the prober           permissions to join.
+   - Ran into the same problem that happened with the Ubuntu desktop, where it said I didn't have the proper permissions to join.
    - After repeating the troubleshooting process by editing/creating a /etc/krb5.conf and adding the request to join worked:
      [libdefaults]
     default_realm = portfolio.local
     rdns = false